 The mission of the York College Department of Nursing is to offer a liberal arts-based educational experience to guide students in attaining the knowledge, skills, and values essential for professional nurse leaders and managers, including the ability to make sound judgments and address the health needs of diverse cultural groups within the urban community.
 There are two nursing program tracks in the Department of Nursing: The RN- Baccalaureate Program is designed to build upon the knowledge and competencies of Registered Nurses, who graduated from associate degree and diploma programs.
 The Generic Baccalaureate program is designed to prepare competent nursing professionals able to successfully pass the NCLEX-RN licensing examination.
 The Department of Nursing mission is congruent with the York College Vision and Mission (http://www.york.cuny.edu/about).

 Upon completion of the program the graduates will:

 - Effectively communicate with diverse client populations and disciplines using a variety of strategies and respecting client's cultural beliefs and practices.

-- Make sound judgements that synthesize nursing science and knowledge from other disciplines in the provision of safe, quality nursing care.
+- Make sound judgments that synthesize nursing science and knowledge from other disciplines in the provision of safe, quality nursing care.

 - Collaborate with clients, families, health team members to assist clients in achieving optimal wellness.